m-parashar/emax64/README.md

 Recommended:
 * Install MSYS2 [64-bit: http://repo.msys2.org/distrib/msys2-x86_64-latest.exe]
-* Download and unpack emax.7z into your HOME directory, usually C:\Users\<username>\AppData\Roaming
+* Download and unpack emax.7z into your %APPDATA% directory, usually C:\Users\<username>\AppData\Roaming
 * emax.7z is an environment to make your Emacs experience a little more tolerable on Windows.
-* It includes a barebones dotfile along with BusyBox 64-bit, some MinGW packages, SSH, W3M, Aspell, and other GNU tools to help you start right away.
+* It includes a barebones dotfile along with BusyBox 64-bit, SSH, W3M etc to help you start right away.

 Sources:
 * GNU Emacs sources, patched as described above, are available as a separate src archive.